I’ve received a lot of questions about dog boots for winter over the years like:

 - Do dogs need to wear boots in the snow?

 - Do your Dachshunds wear boots in the snow?

 - At what temperature do dogs need boots?

 Well, today I’m going to answer all of these questions by sharing what I’ve learned from hiking with my dogs in winter for over 15 years.

-I’m going to share what I’ve learned here.
-But first, let me tell you a little about our experience and climate where we live.
+But first, let me tell you a little about snow and winter weather where we live.

 Our snow is different than in some other parts of the country.

-I remember being shocked at how light and fluffy the snow in Colorado was when I visited.
-Here, our snow is called “Cascade Concrete”.
-The snow in Washington is comparatively wet and heavy.
+I remember being shocked at how light and fluffy the snow was when I visited Colorado.

 Salt on the roads and sidewalks, applied to melt snow and ice, is the biggest risk for us.

 We try to avoid walking on salted surfaces when we can or not to do it for long.